Up to 50% off sofas & mattresses — limited‑time deals.

 What we liked:

-• Even support across long sessions
+• Even support across long sessions.

 Who it is best for:

-• People who want predictable support night after night
+• People who want predictable nightly support.

-• Mixed households with different sitting styles
+• Mixed households with different sitting habits.

 Where it falls short:

-• No recline/headrest adjustment for nap-focused use
+• No recline or headrest adjustment for nap-focused use.

 Costco Rawlins Leather Sofa